lachieggg/lachiegrant.xyz/scripts/README.md

 Scripts
 =

-This folder contains run scripts.
-These scripts must be run from the root directory.
+This folder contains scripts.

+Some of these scripts must be run from the root directory:
-Eg.

-`./scripts/start.sh`
+ - start.sh
+ - start-docker.sh
+ - restart-docker.sh